 NDBPS is defined in Table 17-4 (Modulation-dependent parameters).

-NOTE—The initial Control frame of a frame exchange sequence to initiate a frame exchange with a non-AP MLD operating in the EMLSR mode is sent using the non-HT or non-HT duplicate PPDU.
+NOTE—The initial Control frame of a frame exchange sequence to initiate a frame exchange with a non-AP MLD operating in the EMLSR mode is sent in a non-HT or non-HT duplicate PPDU.[#17009]

-When an EHT AP of an AP MLD transmits a triggering frame using a non-HT or non-HT duplicate PPDU as an initial frame to initiate a frame exchange with a non-AP MLD operating in EMLMR mode, the AP shall ensure that the number of bits in the PSDU following the last bit of the User Info field addressed to the non-AP MLD is at least LPAD MAC defined in Equation (35-1) together with the padding requirement defined in 26.5.2.2.3 (Padding for a triggering frame) where
+When an EHT AP of an AP MLD transmits a triggering frame in a non-HT or non-HT duplicate PPDU [#17009]as an initial frame to initiate a frame exchange with a non-AP MLD operating in EMLMR mode, the AP shall ensure that the number of bits in the PSDU following the last bit of the User Info field addressed to the non-AP MLD is at least LPAD MAC defined in Equation (35-1) together with the padding requirement defined in 26.5.2.2.3 (Padding for a triggering frame) where[#17011]

-EMLMR_DELAY is the value of the EMLMR Delay subfield in the EML Capabilities subfield in the Multi-Link element if the EMLSR padding delay is not updated in an EML Operating Mode Notification frame, or an updated EMLSR padding delay included in the EMLSR Parameter Update field of an EML Operating Mode Notification frame.
+EMLMR_DELAY is the value of the EMLMR Delay subfield in the EML Capabilities subfield in the Multi-Link element.[#17012]

 NDBPS is defined in Table 17-4 (Modulation-dependent parameters).

-NOTE—The initial frame of a frame exchange sequence to initiate a frame exchange with a non-AP MLD operating in EMLMR mode can be sent using the non-HT PPDU, non-HT duplicate PPDU, HT PPDU, VHT PPDU, HE PPDU, or EHT PPDU.
-However, for HT PPDU, VHT PPDU, HE PPDU, or EHT PPDU, there are other methods to do the padding for the initial frame, so the above padding method only applies to the case where the initial frame is sent using non-HT or non-HT duplicate PPDU.
+NOTE—The initial frame of a frame exchange sequence to initiate a frame exchange with a non-AP MLD operating in EMLMR mode can be sent in a non-HT [#17009], non-HT duplicate, HT, VHT, HE, or EHT PPDU.
+However, for an HT, VHT, HE, or EHT PPDU[#17013], there are other padding methods for the initial frame, so the above padding method only applies to the case where the initial frame is sent in a non-HT or non-HT duplicate PPDU[#17009].

 35.5.2.2.4 Allowed settings of the Trigger frame fields and TRS Control subfield